Sex parties & Chillouts

 - Try to eat small amounts of food (things which are easy to eat like yoghurts, smoothies or a banana) to keep your energy up.

 - Bring plenty of condoms and lube – don’t assume there will already be some at the party.
+It’s best to avoid shared pots of lube as you can be sharing STIs as well.

 - If you’re slamming, bring your own syringes or needles and don’t be tempted to use other people’s equipment.